-Those involved in the assessment of the proposal require this information to determine whether the total resources requested are sufficient and realistic to achieve the goals and objectives indicated in the proposal in Section 2.
-The Marsden Fund Council expects that sufficient Principal Investigator time be allocated to carry out the project successfully.
-The total time that is to be devoted to the project, specified in Section 4, will form part of the contractual obligations to the Royal Society Te Apārangi.
+Those involved in the assessment of the proposal require this information to determine whether the total resources requested are sufficient and realistic to achieve the goals and objectives indicated in the proposal in Section 3.
+The Council expects that sufficient PI time be allocated to carry out the project successfully.
+The total time that is to be devoted to the project, specified in Section 4, will form part of the contractual obligations to Royal Society Te Apārangi.